 MAC Workers Comp Board

-4.5121 The Board Chairperson with Board approval, shall at their regular meeting in January of each year, designate one of their members as chairperson and vice-chairperson for each of the above-named departments who shall serve as Board coordinator, and supervisor for the county offices, committees and activities within that department except as the Board shall otherwise direct.
+4.5121 The Board Chair with Board approval, shall at their regular meeting in January of each year, designate one of their members as Chair and vice‑Chair for each of the above‑named departments who shall serve as Board coordinator, and supervisor for the county offices, committees and activities within that department except as the Board shall otherwise direct.

-4.5122 Board department chairpersons, where practical, shall be appointed to serve as members of committees, boards, agencies, and commissions within their department.
-Nothing in this section shall preclude a Board member from serving on committees in areas other than those designated as his/her area of responsibility by virtue of being named a department chairperson.
+4.5122 Board department Chairs, where practical, shall be appointed to serve as members of committees, boards, agencies, and commissions within their department.
+Nothing in this section shall preclude a Board member from serving on committees in areas other than those designated as his/her area of responsibility by virtue of being named a department Chair.

-4.5124 Each department chairperson, shall review all appropriation requests most directly related to the functions in their department and make recommendations thereon for referral to and consideration by the Finance Committee.
+4.5124 Each department Chair, shall review all appropriation requests most directly related to the functions in their department and make recommendations thereon for referral to and consideration by the Finance Committee.